 2020 Grant Recipients

-$5000 to support the the Teacher’s Institute at Bennington Museum, an intensive, five-day academic professional development program intended to aid regional educators in the creation of new programmatic curricula directly connected to the Museum’s collection.
+$5000 to support the Teacher’s Institute, an intensive, five day academic professional development program intended to aid regional educators in the creation of new programmatic curricula directly connected to the Museum’s collection.

 $1000 to support LGBTQ Vermonters, old and young, in sharing their stories with an audience at St. Michael’s College.

-$2000 to support the CASP’s community education programming is aimed at improving our communities’ capacity to welcome and shelter asylum-seekers from diverse parts of the world.
-Programming will educate the public about the context and the process of seeking asylum.
+$2000 to support CASP’s community education programming, aimed at improving our communities’ capacity to welcome and shelter asylum-seekers from diverse parts of the world.

-$5000 to support the Living Proof Mentoring’s limited series, “Art Over Adversity,” providing a virtual space for connection, discussion, healing, and artistic expression for Black youth in rural communities.
+$5000 to support a limited series that provides a virtual space for connection, discussion, healing, and artistic expression for Black youth in rural communities.

 $1000 to support a photo and video camp where campers create photography and historical documentary stories using a variety of media tools while exploring the history of the Morrill Homestead and Strafford village.

 $3500 to support a video project highlighting the themes of intolerance, mercy, and justice in The Merchant of Venice.
 The project encouraged young students to counter hate speech with constructive compassion.